ROCm/rocprofiler/README.md

 ROC profiler library.
 Profiling with perf-counters and derived metrics.
 Library supports GFX8/GFX9.

 HW specific low-level performance analysis interface for profiling of GPU compute applications.
-The profiling includes HW performance counters with complex performance metrics and HW traces
+The profiling includes HW performance counters with complex performance metrics and HW traces.
+There two usage modes for counters access, system wide sampling and accumulating per kernels.
+In per kernel usage mode the kernels execution is serialized.

 [The link to profiler default metrics XML specification](test/tool/metrics.xml)